gukyeongkwon/Semantic-Auroencoder/README.md

-# Semantically interpretable and controllable Filter Sets
+# Semantically Interpretable and Controllable Filter Sets
 This is the MATLAB implementation of our paper:

 [Mohit Prabhushankar*](https://www.linkedin.com/in/mohitps/), [Gukyeong Kwon*](https://www.linkedin.com/in/gukyeong-kwon/), and [Ghassan AlRegib](https://ghassanalregib.com), "Semantically Interpretable and Controllable Filter Sets," 2018 25th IEEE International Conference on Image Processing (ICIP), Athens, 2018, pp. 1053-1057. (*: equal contribution)\